Norman T. Kirk: World War 1

 During 1914 he worked at a Field Hospital in Vera Cruz, Mexico during an expedition against the forces of President Victoriano Huerta of Mexico.

 Between 1915 and 1916 he worked in the Panama Canal Zone at Fort Grant and Fort Sherman.
 He was then transferred to the base hospital in Brownsville Texas in July 1917.
 He was transferred again in 1917 to the Medical Officers' Training Camp at Camp Greenleaf in Georgia.
 He worked there as a medical instructor until 1919.
 On September 21, 1917, he married Anne Duryea, a nurse.

 In January 1919, he was transferred to work at Walter Reed Hospital and General Hospital No. 3 to treat returning wounded soldiers.
 While there he changed from practicing general surgery to specializing in bone and joint surgery and amputations.
 In the spring of 1919 the two hospitals treated over 1,300 patient with major limb loss.
 Of those he operated on 700 patients.
 He worked to preserve as much of a residual limb as possible for better prosthetic functioning for the patients.
-Contrary to common practice Kirk worked to observance his patents for several months following the operation to study wound healing patient outcome.
+Contrary to common practice Kirk worked to observe his patients for several months following the operation to study wound healing patient outcome.
 By the end of the war, Kirk had become one of the United States leading experts on amputations.